 Meeting your needs

 Food insecurity may be a greater problem during this time than normal.
-Our community has been very generous in donating items for the pantry.
+Our community has been very generous in donating items for the Bear Pantry.

-If you are still in the Springfield area and are experiencing food insecurity, you can place an order with the Bear Pantry.
+If you are in the Springfield area and experiencing food insecurity, you can place an order with the Bear Pantry.

 Resources from the CDC

 The Centers for Disease Control and Prevention is the authority on COVID-19.
 Refer to their resources about staying healthy and when to seek help.

 Wondering whether you need to be tested?
 Learn more about the symptoms.